WHO CAN PARTICIPATE

 - Applicants may submit one game per Theme (for a maximum of three submissions) to the Challenge, either as an individual or team applicant.

-- Educators at NYC middle and high schools are eligible to submit a game to the competition on their students’ behalf, and students under 13 will need a teacher or guardian to submit on their behalf.
+- Educators at middle and high schools in Challenge cities are eligible to submit a game to the competition on their students’ behalf, and students under 13 will need a teacher or guardian to submit on their behalf.

 All game submissions must comply with the following content restrictions: